fuatboluk/unit/README.md

 unit wtime show

-You can add as many group(unit) and function files to the unit as you want.
-If you write the shell operations that you use constantly as a unit function instead of always writing in more than one line, you can easily run them with simple parameters you specify in speech fluency and automate your work.
+You can add as many group (unit) and function files to the unit as you want.
+If you write the shell operations that you use constantly as a unit function instead of always writing in more than one line, you can easily run them with simple parameters you specify in speech fluency and make the operations easier.

 -----------------------------------------------------------------------------